 My child has

 Team members include pediatric otolaryngologist, Dr. Paul Bauer, M.D., otologist/neurotologist, Dr. Ricardo Cristobal, M.D., Ph.D., audiologists and speech-language pathologists with specialized training in the Auditory-Verbal Therapy approach.
 Other professionals may be added to a child's "team" if needed.
 These professionals may include physical therapy, occupational therapy or psychological services.
-At any time, 20 to 25 children are going through the candidacy process.
 We conduct monthly case conferences with CI physicians to discuss patients care.

 A cochlear implant has parts that are both inside and outside of the ear.